twfahey1/terminus-gh-actions/README.md

 # Overview

-The idea is that using GitHub actions, you can have a file called "command.txt", and it will run whatever command is on line 1 of this file against a specified site.
-You can put any terminus command.
-For example, to change the site upstream, you could put:
+The idea is that using GitHub actions, you can have a file called "commands.txt", and it will run whatever commands are in this file.
+Terminus is automatically setup on the container, so you can run any terminus command against sites you control.

 This project serves largely 2 purposes: